 It’s essential to acknowledge that not everyone is good at everything, and outsourcing not only gives you access to digital marketing experts in the industry but also increases your business efficiency by bringing a fresh perspective to your team.
 Hiring well for things that your internal team is not equipped to handle will reduce costs and have your business more in touch with the latest technology and marketing trends.

 Understanding how effective your marketing efforts are is crucial for the long term growth of your business.
 However, for marketing analytics to be useful, you need to make sure that you are measuring the right metrics that are relevant to your campaign.

 Important marketing metrics in many businesses are often overlooked.
 It usually involves a Marketing Manager presenting campaign “results” (cherry-picked data to make the marketing team look good) to a CEO who doesn’t fully understand marketing.
 Creating these manual reports can take days to gather impactful information (from the numerous platforms used - MailChimp, Survey Monkey, Google Analytics… the list is endless).
 This process is time-consuming, ineffective, may include human errors and the Marketing Manager is wasting time which could be better spent elsewhere.

-Being able to see, in real time, all of your most essential metrics and KPI's in one place not only saves your marketing team a lot of time on generating reports but also provides better transparency, perspective and real-time understanding of developing trends without any human error (or cherry picking!).
+Being able to automate those metrics and see, in real time, all of your most essential metrics and KPI's in one place not only saves your marketing team a lot of time on generating reports but also provides better transparency, perspective and real-time understanding of developing trends without any human error (or cherry picking!).

 Using a platform like HubSpot or Databox can help tie together all of your analytics and assists you in developing insights based on user engagement.
 These tools, when carefully curated to the needs of each business, offer measurable results and allow you to maintain a steady analytics process.